ygemici/osz/docs/messages.md

 ```

 The other items (starting from 1) form a circular buffer for a FIFO queue.
 The size of that buffer is `msghdr_t.mq_size - 1`.
-If msghdr_t.mq_recvfrom is set, then the queue is exclusively allocated to that thread: other
-threads sending to the queue will receive errno EAGAIN.
-When it's zero, all threads can send messages into the queue.

 User level library
 ------------------